Modeling and Simulation of Chemo-Elasto-Plastically Coupled Battery Active Particles: Introduction

 Both finite difference~\cite{zhao2011large, kolzenberg2022chemo-mechanical} and finite element~\cite{di-leo2015diffusion-deformation, castelli2021efficient} schemes have been proposed to discretize the resulting equations, where the latter have been predominantly used lately, due to their superior applicability to complex geometries.
 Solving discretized non-linear coupled systems of equations is time consuming and expensive in terms of computational resources, due to small mesh sizes and small time step sizes required to resolve all mechanisms.
-Space and time adaptive solution algorithms, such as the one proposed in~\cite{castelli2021efficient}, allow drastic reduction in computational resources.
-In addition, parallelization schemes \cite{schoof2022parallelization} reduce simulation times considerably.
-Introducing plastic deformation is another challenge, as the additional variables are either considered as degrees of freedom~\cite{kolzenberg2022chemo-mechanical} or static condensation is used to arrive at a primal formulation~\cite{di-leo2015diffusion-deformation, frohne2016efficient}, where the variables are only computed at integration point level.
+In contrast to a finite difference discretization~\cite{kolzenberg2022chemo-mechanical} or constant spatial discretization with uniform temporal discretization~\cite{di-leo2015chemo-mechanics} space and time adaptive solution algorithms, such as the one proposed in~\cite{castelli2021efficient}, allow drastic reduction in computational resources.
+In addition, parallelization schemes \cite{schoof2022parallelization} and automatic differentiation (AD) can reduce simulation times considerably.
+The AD concept is presented for the first time in combination with the variable-step, variable-order time integration scheme and the inelastic constitutive theory for a battery active particle.
+Introducing plastic deformation is another challenge, as the additional variables are either considered as degrees of freedom~\cite{kolzenberg2022chemo-mechanical} or static condensation is used~\cite{wilson1974static, di-pietro2014arbitrary-order, di-pietro2015hybrid, oday2005superposition} to arrive at a primal formulation~\cite{di-leo2015diffusion-deformation, frohne2016efficient}, where the variables are only computed at integration point level.
+A final remark concerns the choice of the chemical degree of freedom in chemo-mechanically coupled models.
+In non-phase separating models, commonly, only a single chemical degree of freedom is introduced, which is either the concentration or the chemical potential of the diffusing Li~\cite{barrera2016modelling, di-leo2015diffusion-deformation}.
+However, when phase separation occurs, often modeled by a Cahn--Hilliard type theory, splitting methods~\cite{castelli2021efficient} or micromorphic approaches~\cite{di-leo2014cahn-hilliard-type} introduce a second chemical degree of freedom in order to circumvent the discretization of a partial differential equation of order four and stabilize the numerical scheme.